Norton Security Scan - Detect, Remove Viruses, Internet Worms - Download - Review

 @Uncle Che:

-Hope you find it useful! :grin:
+Hope you find it useful! 😀

 =======================================================================

-Douala (1 comments)
+Douala

-Said the following:
+said the following:

 First of all thank you for a such wonderfull topic, well i have to say it is difficult for me to say if i agree with you or not.
 I will read it for a second time and let you know what i think